Steak at Ristorante Tasso, Sorrento, Italy

 But on occasion I've had steak that doesn't fit into that paradigm: steaks with little to no char, and much thinner than 2 inches thick.
 And they were phenomenal.
 We had a steak in Sorrento (pictured above) a while back that fell into this non-American steakhouse category.
 And it was wonderful.
 The Italians know a bit about food, and a bit about steak as well.

-Market Basket in Franklin Lakes, NJ, and figured I'd get a nice thin strip to duplicate the experience.
+Inspired by that steak, I went off to the Market Basket in Franklin Lakes, NJ, and figured I'd get a nice thin strip to duplicate the experience.
 Well they just don't have them cut thin (they'd do it if you ask, I suppose).
 But not wanting to ask for a special cut, and feeling a bit defeated, I grabbed a couple of 1.5/1.75 inch thick strips, figuring I'd fall back on what I know best: high heat, char, etc.

 But I couldn't get that steak from Sorrento out of my head.
 I was determined to taste those flavors: beef, salt, pepper, olive oil, maybe a squirt of lemon to brighten everything up.
 So I did what anyone with a knife can do: I cut the steak in half, making four thin strip steaks.
 Like magic, I had perfectly thin steaks.